Ledespana/BAE/README.md

 [![Code Climate](https://codeclimate.com/github/ledes/BAE/badges/gpa.svg)](https://codeclimate.com/github/ledes/BAE)
 [![Coverage Status](https://coveralls.io/repos/ledes/BAE/badge.svg?branch=master&service=github)](https://coveralls.io/github/ledes/BAE?branch=master)

 ### Ruby version

 *2.2.3*

+#### Technical Specifications

+  - Ruby on Rails
+  - PostgreSQL
+  - Javascript/JQuery
+  - HTML
+  - SASS
+  - Twilio API
+  - Indico API

 ###  Description

 BAE is a platform for users to create a personalized bot(bae) that maintains a conversation with the user over the phone.
 By implementing an algorithm and database, the bot interprets the user’s texts and responds with the perfect answer for the user and his state of happiness.

 Built using modern software development techniques such as TDD and "Fat model, skinny controller".
-Languages used were Ruby, JavaScript and SQL.
-Software and tools were Ruby on Rails, TDD, Github, Twilio, Indico, and PostgreSQL.

 [Click Here To View Storyboard](https://trello.com/b/nSJUDmf7/bae)